Characters: Durarara Anime Supporting

 - Yoko Oh No: Mairu BSODs a bit when she finds that tabloids are declaring a romantic relationship between Ruri and Kasuka.

-, Shiki is also one of its youngest members.
+Awakusu-kai, Haruya Shiki is also one of its youngest members.
 He is the only Yakuza who uses honorific speech at all, except to his subordinates, and is the one responsible for dealings with the informant, Izaya.
-He is briefly seen in episode 15 of the anime, when the reporter Shuji Niekawa interviews him about the strongest person in Ikebukuro.
+He is briefly seen in episodes 12.5 and 15 of the anime's first season, in the latter when the reporter Shuji Niekawa interviews him about the strongest person in Ikebukuro.

 - Big Brother Bully: The things he did to Aoba are unbelievable.
 For one thing, he came out unstable at the end of it all.